DevCycleHQ/cli/docs/usages.md

                               mapped to a DevCycle variable key, eg. "--var-alias "VARIABLES.ENABLE_V1=enable-v1"

 GLOBAL FLAGS
-  --auth-path=<value>      [default: .devcycle/auth.yml] Override the default location to look for an auth.yml file --client-id=<value>      Client ID to use for DevCycle API Authorization --client-secret=<value>  Client Secret to use for DevCycle API Authorization --config-path=<value>    [default: .devcycle/config.yml] Override the default location to look for a config.yml file --no-api                 Disable API-based enhancements for commands where authorization is optional.
+  --auth-path=<value>      Override the default location to look for an auth.yml file --client-id=<value>      Client ID to use for DevCycle API Authorization --client-secret=<value>  Client Secret to use for DevCycle API Authorization --config-path=<value>    Override the default location to look for a config.yml file --no-api                 Disable API-based enhancements for commands where authorization is optional.
 Suppresses
                            warnings about missing credentials.
   --project=<value>        Project key to use for the DevCycle API requests